ccdcoe/CDMCS/Arkime/suricata/README.md

 ## Checking the results

-Now that Suricata is installed and running, we can also restart our Arkime Capture, so that it will load the Suricata module and start parsing the eve.json file.
+Now that Suricata is installed and running, we can restart our Arkime Capture and Viewer, so that our earlier changes will take effect.
+Arkime Capture will load the Suricata module and start parsing the eve.json file.

 ```
 systemctl restart arkimecapture.service
+systemctl restart arkimeviewer.service
 ```

 We need some traffic that would fire off a Suricata alert.